WB2CBA/PEBBLE-20m-HF-TRANSCEIVER/README.md

 Anyone can build PEBBLE HF and program it with uSDX firmware or PEBBLE HF Specific Firmware.
 PEBBLE HF Hardware works with both options.

-PEBBLE HF Transceiver can be ordered from www.jlcpcb.com with fabrication files in fabrication file folder.
+PEBBLE HF Transceiver can be ordered from www.jlcpcb.com using fabrication files in fabrication file folder.